Acshunjaq/HippyChat/readme.md

 ### What does it do?
+This script uses the [v2 HipChat API](https://www.hipchat.com/docs/apiv2) to

+1. Archive
+2. Make private

-This script uses the v2 HipChat API to 1) archive and 2) make private any rooms which have been inactive for over 60 days.
+...any rooms which have been inactive for over 60 days.
 That default value can be overridden via an ini file.

 ### Get up and running
 * Get composer: https://getcomposer.org/